Grace

 should not punch down with his five-fingered fist,

-compel married men to whistle loudly while
+compels married men to whistle while tuna

-tuna casserole bubbles in the microwave at work.
+casserole bubbles in the microwave at work.

-But this poem is not what you think it is,
+But this poem is not what you think it is.

-and it is not about who you think it is about,
+And it is not about who you think it is about.

-or you would not sigh with relief when things got better;
+or you would not sigh with relief when things got better.

-instead, this poem is about how you must clasp
+It’s about how you must clasp hypocrisies

-your hypocrisies like you clasp your own hand,
+like you clasp your own hand,

-squeeze your contradictions into a fist that must
+squeezing contradictions into a fist that must

 and though we’re told the binary doesn’t exist,

-“The Left,” my husband grouses,
+“The Left,” my husband grouses, sun ripping through a leaden sky.

 Previous